lkilcher/dolfyn/doc-src/source/data-structure.rst

     around the y-axis (pitch), then rotating around the x-axis (roll).

-  - heading is defined as the direction the x-axis points, positive clockwise from North (this is the opposite direction from the right-hand-rule around the Up-axis)
+  - heading is defined as the direction the x-axis points, positive clockwise from North (this is *opposite* the right-hand-rule around the Z-axis)

-  - pitch is positive when the x-axis pitches up (this agrees with the right-hand-rule)
+  - pitch is positive when the x-axis pitches up (this is *opposite* the right-hand-rule around the Y-axis)

   - roll is positive according to the right-hand-rule around the instument's x-axis